 These are called third party claims because they involve a person or organization other than the injured party or his or her employer.
 Third party claims typically provide more financial benefit to the claimant than is available from Workers’ Compensation insurance.

 We would be deeply honored to represent your interests on your behalf.
 While no amount of money can replace your loss, this is the only way to lessen the burden of that loss.
 For quality legal advice and compassionate client service during this difficult time, please contact the law offices of J. Franklin Burns, P.C.
-From offices in suburban Atlanta, Georgia, our workers’ compensation attorneys represent clients statewide.
+With an office conveniently located in Atlanta, Georgia, our workers’ compensation attorneys represent clients statewide.
 Please do not hesitate to call or email us to arrange your free consultation.
 We understand that you have many questions that need answers.
 If you are unable to visit us in our office, we are happy to travel to meet with you in your home or a location that is convenient to you.